 49 of 79 MLAs in Jharkhand have pending criminal cases against them

-New Delhi, Nov 06: Out of 79 sitting MLAs analysed, 49(62%) MLAs have declared criminal cases against themselves in the Jharkhand assembly.
+New Delhi, Nov 06: Out of 79 sitting MLAs analysed, 49(62 per cent) MLAs have declared criminal cases against themselves in the Jharkhand assembly.

-A report prepared by the Association for Democratic Reforms states that 38(48%) MLAs have declared serious criminal cases.
+A report prepared by the Association for Democratic Reforms states that 38(48 per cent) MLAs have declared serious criminal cases.

 3 MLAs have declared cases related to murder (IPC section 302).
 10 MLAs have declared cases related to attempt to murder (IPC section 307).